ibm-cloud-docs/hs-crypto/tutorials/kmip-vmware.md

 6. Click **Refresh** and ensure that the status of the KMIP for VMware instance is *Installed*.

 7. Identify the KMIP server endpoints information for the next step.
-For example, `kmip.private.us-south.hs-crypto.cloud.ibm.com:10073`.
+For example, `<instance_ID>.kmip.private.us-south.hs-crypto.appdomain.cloud`.

 ## Configure a trusted connection between the vCenter Server and KMIP adapter